 This particular year, however, was a difficult one for my family: our stepfather was arrested on a trumped up charge after a scuffle with the police and sentenced to a year in jail (police brutality ain’t new, folks).
 He was our breadwinner and that meant that our main source of income was gone.
-Compounding our financial difficulties was our mother’s pregnancy, she would eventually give birth to our youngest brother, Vincent, the following June.
+Compounding our financial difficulties was our mother’s pregnancy, she would eventually give birth to our youngest brother the following June.

 As the oldest child, I had always felt a deep and conflicted sense of protection toward my mother and siblings.
-I had to grow up pretty quick because it was expected of me to be more than a big brother; I had to be a power of example for my younger siblings.
+I had to grow up fast because it was expected of me to be more than a big brother; I had to be a power of example for my younger siblings.
 To be honest, I resented that responsibility.
 But a part of me felt I should be doing something to contribute and it was frustrating.
 What disturbed me the most, however, was when I caught my mother crying.
 Though I sometimes resented having to be the adult in my interactions with her, my mother was nevertheless a strong woman who managed to make her place in a world that was both hostile and violent towards her.
-If she was despairing, I thought to myself, that meant things were really screwed up.
+If she was despairing, I surmised, that meant things were really screwed up.

 My sisters helped by working at a local supermarket after school.
 For a time, I worked delivering groceries and my sisters staffed the cash registers.
-Of course, me being the radical of the clan, I was promptly fired for calling the owner an Uncle Tom and an oppressor of his own people.
+Of course, me being the radical of the clan, I was promptly fired for calling the Puerto Rican owner an Uncle Tom and an oppressor of his own people.
 I mean, c’mon, he was selling cheap outdated meats (changing the dates) and overcharging mostly working poor Puerto Ricans and Blacks.

 In short it was getting to be a sad holiday season.
 The house became less full, as our situation served as a basis for shame and, as we gradually dropped off our activities with our friends, the ensuing quiet was disturbing.
 Then one day, the Friday after Thanksgiving, we took out the old artificial tree.
 We all share a warped sense of humor and my sisters and I started joking about how “lonely” the tree would look without any gifts.
 Soon we were cracking each other up, trying to outdo each other by coming up with the most twisted reason why we should, or shouldn’t, put up the Christmas tree.

 In the end, we decided to put it up and, and while playing traditional Puerto Rican Christmas songs, we slowly got into the spirit of things.
 Soon enough, the house rang out with laughter and song and friends were called up to come and help.
-I don’t know if my perception is clouded by bias or the passage of time, but I swear that that old tree never looked so beautiful.
+I don’t know if my perception is clouded by bias or the passage of time, but I swear that old tree never looked so beautiful.
 We really put our creative energies into fixing up the house too: we gift wrapped doors, put up mistletoe, strung lights on the windows — we created the best display on that block in Brooklyn’s Bushwick section.